-You are entitled to request information the council keeps, under freedom of information, data protection and environmental information regulations.
+You are entitled to request information the council keeps, under freedom of information, general data protection regulation and environmental information regulations.

 Making a request for information from the council is very simple.